 Do any other internet providers offer student discounts?

-Although not every ISP has advertised student discounts, you can always call a sales representative to see if they have any offers that you qualify for.
-It never hurts to ask.
-Even if the ISP doesn’t have student-specific discounts, you might find another discount that will work for your situation.
+Not all ISPs advertise student discounts.
+Call a sales representative to see if they have any discounts for qualified students—it never hurts to ask.
+If the ISP doesn’t have student-specific discounts, you might find another discount that works for your situation.

 Are there any free internet options for students?

-There are a few companies that offer completely free internet plans, such as NetZero and FreedomPop.
-Of course, the plans they offer aren’t particularly fast, so while they might do in a pinch, they’re probably not a long-term solution for getting through your undergrad.
+Several companies offer completely free internet plans, such as NetZero and FreedomPop.
+The plans aren’t particularly fast, so while they might do in a pinch, they’re probably not a long-term solution for getting through your undergrad.

 If you’re motivated, there are more ambitious ways of getting around your internet bill, such as constructing a community mesh network.
 Fortunately, college is an excellent place to make some innovative friends who can pitch in and help.

 For more ideas, read more about how to get free internet.